 There are two shopping malls, numerous restaurants, and a large supermarket within a short driving distance from the Santa Fe Skies RV Park.
 The scenic Turquoise Trail is just a jump away, where you can visit the historic village of Los Cerrillos or in the artist center of Madrid.
 There are also various local businesses in the area.

-The RV park offers pull-thru and back-in sites, all of which are equipped with 20/30/50 amp electrical service.
+The campground offers pull-thru and back-in sites, all of which are equipped with 20/30/50 amp electrical service.
 There are water and sewers available at each pull-thru site and at nearly all back-in sites.
 For special events, there are two conference rooms available.

 Aguirre Spring Campground, surrounded by the Organ Mountains and the Chihuahuan Desert, brings a unique opportunity to spend a night in a secluded site.
 Overlooking the Tularosa Basin and White Sands National Monument, it presents spectacular views of the desert, as well as of the starlit sky at night.